IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/end-user-monitoring.md

 ![explore application 35](images/explore_application_35.jpg)
 One of the key Instana capabilities is **unbounded analytics**.
 This allows you to apply ad-hoc queries to easily find the data you are looking for.
 On the screen, you'll see a couple of different ways that you can query/filter the metrics.

-One the left side, you'll see a number of about of the box filters.
+On the left side, you'll see a number next to the box filters.
 Expand the dropdown arrows to see the options.
 Then, select one of the checkboxes to filter the data. (in this example select **Quote Of The Day**)

 **Image 16**